 Update of section IV.6 based on RTC-59787: [RFC-List36.#DDCOM_0029] >> Correction of the R&C validation sequence for NCTS-P5 and AES-P1.

-V.3.5CIRCABC GUI
+Update of section V.3.5 by adding examples of predicate syntax, based on W3C standard (as per Review Meeting Decision).

+Links of Reference Documents updated (with URLs to the new CIRCABC GUI).

 Definitions